polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 In this exercise, you will create and publish custom Azure Stack Marketplace items by using the Marketplace Toolkit.

-   > **Note**: Azure Marketplace Toolkit is part of the Azure Stack Tools
+   > **Note**: Azure Marketplace Toolkit is part of the Azure Stack Tools.

 ### Task 1: Set up tools and artifacts for publishing custom Azure Stack Marketplace items

-1. From the AzS-Host1 Azure VM, start Internet Explorer and navigate to http://aka.ms/azurestackmarketplaceitem
+1. From the AzS-Host1 Azure VM, start Internet Explorer and navigate to http://aka.ms/azurestackmarketplaceitem.

 2. When prompted, download the archive file **Azure Stack Marketplace Item Generator and Sample.zip** to the **C:\Downloads** folder (create the folder if needed).